Website Usability Testing: A Beginner’s Guide

 A few key factors to judge website usability are:

-- Learnability: How easily can new visitors maneuver the site and get what they’re looking for?
+- Learnability: How easily can new visitors maneuver the site and get what they want?

 - Efficiency: How smoothly can users complete tasks/actions on the website?